tiger-sea/mcs_research/sections/results.md

 \section{RMSSD}
 The outcomes of HRV parameter RMSSD estimations provide insights to meteorological changes.
 Table \ref{table:RMSSD} shows the MAP estimation values and credible intervals for RMSSD, and the MAP estimation values were generally small in all meteorological factors, with all credible intervals spanning zero, indicating a lack of enough evidence for clear associations.
-To some extent, minimum sea-level atmospheric pressure, total precipitation, and mean temperature were estimated relatively larger compared to the others.
+To some extent, mean temperature, minimum sea-level atmospheric pressure, and total precipitation were estimated relatively larger compared to the others.

 \begin{table}[htbp]
     \centering